connxio/docs/Core Concepts.md

 ## Orchestration

-Cx support a lot of orchestration scenarios.
+CX supports a variety of orchestration scenarios.

 > By *orchestration* we mean the process of contacting or waiting for multiple systems, services or even manual input to piece together the correct output.